zlib-ng/minizip-ng/doc/mz_encoding.md

 # MZ_ENCODING

-Minizip character encoding enumeration.
+Character encoding enumeration.
 Older zip files may store the filename in a different character encoding.

 |Name|Code|Description|
 |-|-|-|